Software Engineering: A Modern Approach

 1.1 Definition and Historical Context

 However, advancements in hardware technologies changed this scenario.
-By the end of the ’60s, computers had become more common, were present in many universities, and businesses were beginning to envision the benefits of their use.
+By the end of the 1960s, computers had become more common, were present in many universities, and businesses were beginning to envision the benefits of their use.
 Consequently, a new set of challenges surfaced, as users demanded more complex and diverse applications, including commercial systems for tasks such as payroll, accounting, and inventory management.

 The basic problem is that certain classes of systems are placing demands on us which are beyond our capabilities and our theories and methods of design and production at this time.
 There are many areas where there is no such thing as a crisis—sort routines, payroll applications, for example.
 It is large systems that are encountering great difficulties.
 We should not expect the production of such systems to be easy.

 More than half a century after the NATO Conference, techniques and methods for software construction have improved remarkably.
 It’s now widely recognized that software, in most instances, should not be built in sequential phases, as happens with traditional engineering products.
-Many patterns can assist software engineers in their work, avoiding the need to reinvent the wheel for every new design problem.
+Many design patterns can assist software engineers in their work, avoiding the need to reinvent the wheel for every new design problem.
 Libraries and frameworks for various purposes are available, allowing developers to reuse code without mastering the details of tasks such as implementing graphical interfaces, manipulating data structures, accessing databases, and encrypting messages.
 Several automated testing techniques can—and should—be deployed to ensure that the produced code works as expected when used by actual customers.
-Like other engineering products, software also deteriorates over time and therefore requires maintenance, not only for bug fixing but also to ensure their long-term maintainability and comprehension.
+Like other engineering products, software also deteriorates over time and therefore requires maintenance, not only for bug fixing but also to ensure its long-term maintainability and readability.

 No Silver Bullet